DeploySentinel/cypress-quarantine/README.md

   e2e: {
     setupNodeEvents(on, config) {
       cyQuarantine(on, config, {
-        // api that tells which tests to skip per spec file (required)
+        // your custom API endpoint that returns which tests to skip per spec file (required)
         apiUrl: 'http://localhost:8000/ci/quarantine-tests',
         meta: {
           testFramework: 'cypress',
           // or any custom static metadata (optional) },
-        // specify the method that generates unique test id based on nested test block titles (optional)
+        // specify the method that generates unique test id based on titles
+        // ex: titles: ['describe A', 'test case B'] -> 'describe A > test case B' (stored in db)
+        // default to only test case name (leaf node); 'test case B' in this case
         getTestId: (titles: string[]) => titles.join(' > '),
         topLevelKey: 'xxx', // (optional)
       });